rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-global-roles-assigned-to-a-user-v2.0.rst

     :header: Name, Type, Description
     :widths: 2, 2, 2

-    apply_rcn_roles, Boolean *(Optional)*, "When true, RCN roles assigned to the user are NOT returned.
-Defaults to false."
+    serviceId, String *(Optional)*, Allows filtering the requested roles for user by service ID. apply_rcn_roles, Boolean *(Optional)*, "When true, RCN roles assigned to the user are returned.
+Defaults to false." domainId, String *(Optional)*, "Filter roles that have been granted to a user under the specified domain ID."

 This operation does not accept a request body.